kevinkt1/CheatSheet/VimHelp.md

 * ~ to change the case of a letter
 * . to repeat the last executed command
 * r to replace a letter, R to go to replace mode
-* Commend combo to move a chunk of code from bottom to top
-* Commend combo to wrap a chunk of code
 * \>\> to indent line, << to unindent
-* macros
-* Rafactoring example
 * v for selecting chunks of characters
-* Cntrl+v to select in a block format
+* Ctrl+v to select in a block format
 * /<chars> to search for words in the document,n goto next occurrence
-* Removing multiple occurrences using macros